 Besides having an opportunity to network and get recharged with MIckey and Minnie Mouse, I had the opportunity to attend the Career Empowerment Summit in Orlando this October.
 This Conference was hosted by Career Directors International.
 An association that I belong to which focuses on providing coaches with the latest tools, trends and technologies for success!
 This conference focused on empowering coaches to assist clients thrive in any economy.
 My clients know that I take professional development as a coach very seriously and know this is a key benefit I bring to my practice.There were many great takeaways from the conference but I chose three to focus on for this article.
 Social networking is important but you need to know how to have it make the best impact for your career, federal jobs will be increasing but you need to be savvy to understand the complexity of applying, and companies that are providing the flexibility that employees want are going to have a better chance at retaining key employees.

 As we know the competition for more traditional jobs are becoming more and more competitive.
 Individuals really need to have a multifaceted job search and think outside the box.
 Exploring Federal jobs may be an option for some.
 Federal agencies fill their jobs like private industries do, but the application process is more complex.
-Most federal job vacancies can be found at www.usajobs.opm.gov.
-There is even a website for Senior Leadership Positions, www.seniorleaders.gov and for college students www.studentjobs.gov.
+Most federal job vacancies can be found at https://www.usajobs.gov/.
+There is even a page for Senior Leadership Positions, and positions posted for students.
 You can check out how many openings are available in your state and notice there is no shortage of federal jobs.
 If you need a referral to a professional resume writer that focuses on federal resumes..let me know.

 My final point is that with 78% of couples in the United States being dual income earners, companies need to provide flexibility to their employees or they are going to lose their top performers.
 On a positive note many companies and their HR departments are realizing the strategic and economic edge that addressing work – life issues can give them in the competition to attract and keep employees.
 Work – life balance is not a trend that is going away.
 The data shows that employees, both men and women, at all levels want the flexibility to manage their needs while still meeting the needs of the organization!